Smoked St Louis Style Ribs

 Use a basting or grill brush to apply BBQ sauce to the ribs to create a light coating.
 Wrap the ribs back up in foil, and cook for a final 10 to 20 minutes.
 Remove the ribs from the smoker and foil, and place meat-side down on a cutting board.
 The bones will help act as a guide here for you to slice and serve.

-barbecue smoked st louis spare ribs recipe
+smoked st louis ribs

 Smoked St Louis Ribs